associationforsoftwaretesting/peer-conferences/AST_Peer_Conference_Guide.md

 <h4 id="ast-grants-for-peer-conferences">AST Grants for Peer Conferences</h4>

 The AST provides [grant funding for peer conferences ](https://www.associationforsoftwaretesting.org/programs/ast-grant-program/)that are non-profit and align with its mission.

 <h3 id="our-community">Our Community</h3>

 We have created this guide from our own hard-won truths and that of the community of software testing peer conference organisers.
 We are extremely grateful to [CEWT](https://cewtblog.blogspot.com/), [DEWT](https://dewt.wordpress.com/about/),[LAWST](https://lawst.com/), [LEWT](http://www.workroom-productions.com/LEWT.html), [MEWT](https://mewtblog.wordpress.com/about/), [NWEWT](https://nwewt.wordpress.com/about/), [SWET](https://www.meetup.com/Swedish-Workshop-on-Exploratory-Testing/), TWST,and [WOPR](https://www.performance-workshop.org)  for sharing their approaches, advice, and personal experience publicly and privately.

-We also thank our reviewers for their insightful and helpful comments on the first versions of this guide: Fiona Charles, Lee Hawkins, Duncan Nisbet, Adrian Segar, Karlo Smid, and Elizabeth Zagroba.
+We also thank our reviewers for their insightful and helpful comments on the first versions of this guide: Fiona Charles, Lee Hawkins, Duncan Nisbet, Adrian Segar, Karlo Smid, Neil Younger, and Elizabeth Zagroba.

 <h3 id="further-reading">Further Reading</h3>

 More depth and alternative perspectives on pretty much all of the material in this guide can be found in the following links:

 *   [Organising peer conferences](http://erik.brickarp.se/2017/04/peer-conferences-part-1.html) (Erik Brickarp)
 *   [Ten Simple Rules for Organizing an Unconference](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4310607/) (Aidan Budd et al)